-- Campers will be required to test on the way to camp through the Mountain Camp Testing Site.
-Families will book a testing appointment for their campers and be responsible for the cost of the test.
-Any campers with a positive test will be sent home, including all campers in the car regardless of test results.
+- Campers will be required to test on the way to camp through the Mountain Camp Testing Site in Pollock Pines located at the Pollock Pines Camino Community Center.
+Families will book a testing appointment for their campers and be responsible for the cost of the test ($140).
+Any campers with a positive test will be sent home, including all unvaccinated campers in the car regardless of test results.
 NO REFUNDS WILL BE GIVEN FOR POSITIVE TEST RESULTS.
-More information to come on these procedures.

 - Staff will arrive 10-14 days before campers and will be tested at the beginning of staff training.
 Surveillance testing of staff will continue throughout the summer.

 - Camper drop off will be between 2-5pm, and only campers will leave the car.
 Campers will receive a health screening at their cars and be greeted by a counselor to help campers get settled into their cabin.

 - No transportation to or from camp on buses will be provided.